 For more information on Complete Streets, visit the National Complete Streets Coalition.

 The laws that govern pedestrians and bicyclists are generally state laws contained within the Louisiana Revised Statutes Title 32.
 Additionally, some parishes and municipalities have their own ordinances that apply to pedestrians and bicyclists.

-A list of state laws and local ordinances in Southeast Louisiana can be found on the Metro Bicycle Coalition’s website.
+A list of state laws and local ordinances can be found at the

 - Bike Easy: www.bikeeasy.org.
 The local advocacy organization working to improve the bicycle environment of the New Orleans region.